eleanorOrad/f1-telemetry-simulator/README.md

 - Implement UDP-based telemetry to simulate lower-latency communication
 - Add a graphical telemetry dashboard
 - Introduce additional telemetry signals such as throttle position and brake pressure
-- Add data visualization for race engineers
+- Add data visualization tools for race engineers
+- Simulate packet loss and latency to test telemetry reliability